If the choke is placed in the off position after you start your mower, the engine just dies. However, it will continue to run with the choke on.

 This may be due to a dirty carburetor; old gas; plugged fuel filter; faulty fuel pump; bad gas cap; clogged or punctured fuel line, or bad carburetor gasket.

-Refer to your riding mower operator’s manual for all safety precautions.
+Refer to your operator’s manual for all safety precautions.
 This includes removing the ignition key and the spark plug boot prior to making repairs.

-Reasons your riding mower only runs with the choke on:
+Reasons your mower only runs with the choke on:

 - Lack of fuel